fonfalleh/playin/Plan.md

 So, I've added docker compose config for apache server, and included an example webpage from mdn to serve as playground for GUI https://github.com/mdn/learning-area/tree/main/javascript/apis/fetching-data/can-store
 Also, I've removed the images to avoid bloating the git repo.

+# 2024-04-07

+TODO have wildcard-field for defining metadata fields without having to update the schema?
+TODO copyfield from composer, author, lyricist, etc. to "creators?"
+TODO have facet fields metadata-fields?
+(All of them?)
+TODO consider lyrics of midifiles/other source, or separate lyrics file?
+Probably undecidable, there's just no standard.
+TODO standardize things more.
+Standard fields, standard source for info, etc.
+TODO how to deal with arrangements, like Pacius/Bellman? arranger-copyfield to author (along with composer)?
+TODO multivalue-separator for metadata?

+TODO Dreaming big: Have score with lyrics mapped to notes (somehow), searches for lyrics should highlight notes.
+Probably not that hard if deciding on a standard procedure on how to produce output, but probably impossible to generate from a great majority of sources.
+Unless! write "parser" for lyrics with milisms and other ties of words.

+However, from recreating some scores in musescore (mainly Pacius), I've had to do some silly workarounds that would probably render the lyrics very broken if parsed from start to finish.

+Anyway, added more songs, example response with json, and modified website files so that "results" are displayed!
+It looks terrible :D

+TODO version control schema changes.
+Well, turns out I had only added parts and never actually copied the whole schema, so there's a lot more diffs than expected.
+Wait... the order is deterministic, right?
+RIGHT?
+TODO verify or ... abandon sanity

+TODO TODO did the wildcard string field break multivalued=false where unspecified?
+Doesn't that work for managed schema?
+The example response uses multivalued for fields that maybe shouldn't.
+Oh well, easy to see when/if it breaks.

+TODO can/should facets be stored=false and docValues=true?
+Can't remember.